Oneflow-Inc/libai/docs/source/tutorials/Getting Started.md

     └── ...

 ```
-### Train vit model from scratch
+### Train ViT model from scratch
-- update the data path in [vit_imagenet](https://github.com/Oneflow-Inc/libai/blob/main/configs/vit_imagenet.py) config file
+- Update the data path in [vit_imagenet](https://github.com/Oneflow-Inc/libai/blob/main/configs/vit_imagenet.py) config file
 ```python
 # Refine data path to imagenet data folder
 dataloader.train.dataset[0].root = "/path/to/imagenet"
 dataloader.test[0].dataset.root = "/path/to/imagenet"
 ```
-- To train `vit_tiny_patch16_224` model on ImageNet on a single node with 8 gpus for 300 epochs, run:
+- To train `vit_tiny_patch16_224` model on ImageNet on a single node with 8 GPUs for 300 epochs, run:
 ```bash
 bash tools/train.sh configs/vit_imagenet.py 8
 ```
-- In LiBai we set the default vit model to `vit_tiny_patch16_224`.
-To train other vit model you can update the [vit_imagenet](https://github.com/Oneflow-Inc/libai/blob/main/configs/vit_imagenet.py) config file by importing the other vit model in the config file as follows:
+- The default vit model in LiBai is set to `vit_tiny_patch16_224`.
+To train other vit model you can update the [vit_imagenet](https://github.com/Oneflow-Inc/libai/blob/main/configs/vit_imagenet.py) config file by importing the other vit models in the config file as follows:
 ```python
 # from .common.models.vit.vit_tiny_patch16_224 import model
 from .common.models.vit.vit_base_patch16_224 import model